White-clawed crayfish facts

 Culm Community Crayfish Project

-We welcome you to take part in our Culm Community Crayfish project.
-Through the project we’ll be sharing what we know about the white-clawed crayfish and leading surveys to help us learn more about the native white-clawed crayfish, the invasive American signal crayfish and the river habitat in which they live.
+Through our Culm Community Crayfish project we led surveys to help us learn more about the native white-clawed crayfish, the invasive American signal crayfish and the river habitat in which they live.